ckuhl/advent-of-code/2023/README.md

 - This isn't really directly achievable
 - I could've made a table of tables
 - Instead, I made two tables and iterated through them by increment

+## Day 7

+...

+## Day 8

+- Getting enough of my sea legs to no longer be flapped by odd lua behaviour
+- Now observing second patterns I didn't in my first observations
+- First among them:
+    - Never, ever write an else case
+    - Write if / elseif / elseif / etc. to match _all known cases_
+    - Throw an error if you get to `else`!